Work With Us

 Keynotes and Workshops

-Bring the Teaching While White team to your institution this fall!
-Our new series of workshops follows the principles that we lay out in our NEW book, Learning and Teaching While White.
+Bring the Teaching While White team to your institution!
+Our new series of workshops follows the principles that we lay out in our book, Learning and Teaching While White.
 Jenna and Elizabeth combine 40 years of classroom and administrative experience to shift organizational culture and promote antiracism in dynamic and engaging workshops for parents, educators, administrators, board members and community leaders.

 We seek to partner with schools to develop a professional growth opportunity that is aligned with your institution's particular needs.
 Reach out to us to start the conversation - Engagement Coordinator Cynthia Pesantez is here to coach you through the entire planning process, offering insight into building buy-in, logistical considerations, and overall setting your team up for success.
 The below workshops are not a menu - to set hosts up for success, we design engagements based on hosts' specific needs.
 These are some of the building blocks we use.